thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 - `inout` are backed by initialized memory on function entry and function exit (an implication of the copy-in/copy-out semantics).
 Destroying the object in `inout` requires using unsafe constructs.
-Therefore, in safe Swift `inout` parameters are backed by initialized memory throughout function execution.
+Therefore, in safe Codira `inout` parameters are backed by initialized memory throughout function execution.

 - `inout` parameters don't alias each other or any other values that program is